flectra-hq/documentation-user/accounting/others/taxes/cash_basis_taxes.rst

 .. tip::
-    The two journal items created in the Income Account are neutral but they are needed to insure correct tax reports in Odoo.
+    The two journal items created in the Income Account are neutral but they are needed to insure correct tax reports in Flectra.